Unofficial Evaluation Options

 - NCCC requires that an international transcript evaluation be conducted by a NACES recognized member as found on www.naces.org/members.html.

 Credits earned through military service as recommended by the American Council on Education Registry are acceptable, as are other military credits, when applicable to the major.
 Appropriate military documents (DD214, military transcript) must be submitted to receive credit.

 Students who do not agree with the College’s decision regarding credit earned at a prior SUNY institution may submit an appeal to the College’s Transfer Credit Evaluator.
 Students requesting an appeal must provide reasonable material to support their case, such as the course description or syllabus.
-Contact the NCCC Transfer Credit Evaluators in the Registration & Records Office (A201) to begin the appeals process.
+Contact the NCCC Transfer Credit Evaluators in the Enrollment Center (A-105) to begin the appeals process.
 If an agreement cannot be reached, an appeal may be made to the SUNY system provost.